JRamirez-F/LGI1/README.md

 </p>
 <p align="justify" style="font-size:small;">
 <sub>
 <b>Figure 1: LGI1 defficiency increases excitability and bursting propensity through Kv1 reduction</b>.
 The Lgi1-/- mouse has reduced expression of Kv1.1 (top IHF pannels) and Kv1.2 (bottoom IHF) panels in the hippocampus and at the AISs of CA3 Pyramidal cells (right most panels).
-An increase in Intrinsic Excitability is deteected thorugh Current Clamp patch clamp in CA3 pyramidal neurons of the LGi1-/-, with a lower rheobase, higher gain during input/output curves and an increased After depolarization (ADP).
+An increase in Intrinsic Excitability is deteected thorugh Current Clamp patch clamp in CA3 pyramidal neurons of the LGi1-/-, with a lower rheobase, longer duration and amplitude of the after-depolarization (ADP) phase, and higher gain during input/output curves.
 In the bottom rows, a higher propensity for complex AP burstig is detected in the Lgi1-/- genotype.
 The figure is adapted from [<a href="https://pubmed.ncbi.nlm.nih.gov/38663634/">Ramirez-Franco et al., 2024</a>].
-The protocol in the right-most bottom panels is adapted from Raus-Balind et al., 2019.
+The protocol in the right-most bottom panels is adapted from [<a href="https://pubmed.ncbi.nlm.nih.gov/31015414/">Raus-Balind et al., 2019</a>].
 </sub>
 </p>
 <br>